Genetic counseling is guidance given by a health professional

 Teaching a parent or couple about how a

-Discussing what problems a genetic disease may
+Discussing the problems a genetic condition may

 before a woman becomes pregnant or before a child is